 The Significance of the Album Gish

-Chicago area band The Smashing Pumpkins released their debut album called "Gish" in 1991.
+Chicago area band The Smashing Pumpkins released their debut album called Gish in 1991.
 The album is described as being a very spiritual kind of album.
 It is optimistic to believe that we can grow spiritually by the power of music.
 Although Gish is over 26 years old, a review is deserved because of the album’s spiritual lyrical themes, the guitar work and the musical variety which was rare for alternative rock albums back in this period.
-Gish was released in the same year as Nirvana’s Nevermind and this review is not meant to compare that album to this one but to show that even 26 years later, Gish is still worth listening to.
+Gish was released in the same year as Nirvana’s Nevermind and this review is not meant to compare that album to this one but to show that even 28 years later, Gish is still worth listening to.
 Just briefly checking out this album again is more than just nostalgia.
 I feel myself thinking that I may like this album more than Siamese Dream.

 A Photo of the CD Gish